"Extremely thorough systems for pastoral care are in place across the school." ISI Inspection February 2016

 Our children benefit from an extensive framework of support and guidance - from fellow schoolmates and staff, and the wide range of lessons and activities that are designed to prepare them for life’s challenges.

 Respectful behaviour and good manners, as well as a positive approach to getting the most out of each lesson and activitiy are encouraged at all times around Barfield.
 The emphasis is on setting high expectations and standards so that pupils develop their own self-discipline and motivation towards positive learning.

 The children themselves form an important part of the Pastoral Care network and experience responsibility in a variety of guises around school.
-Whether it is as Head Boy or Head Girl, House Captains or Sports Captains, or on the School Council as ‘Form Reps’, the children naturally take pride in wearing their badges.
-These positions, and others, including Head of Choir and Head of Orchestra, Librarians and Play Leaders are eagerly pursued, and the children are encouraged to be of service to each other and their community.
+Whether it is as Head Boy or Head Girl, House Captains or Sports Captains, or on the Pupil Parliament as ‘Form Captain’, the children naturally take pride in wearing their badges.
+These positions, and others, Monitors, Librarians and Play Leaders are eagerly pursued, and the children are encouraged to be of service to each other and their community.